 Usually, I try to do a lot of pop tunes, Disney, chord charts, really anything the student is interested in.
 For several years I held a studio-wide outdoor picnic performance and it was fun to play that kind of music in that environment.

 The 6 lessons in 7 weeks have worked perfectly for me ever since I’ve opened my studio.
-Depending on how my late July looks, I’ve even done 6 lessons over 8 weeks or 7 lessons over 8 weeks (you get the idea).
+Depending on how my late July looks, I’ve even done 6 lessons over 8 weeks or 7 lessons over 8 weeks.

 It’s nice to give flexibility to families in the Summer and I prefer to have a lighter schedule myself.
 Because of my preference for a light summer, I also do not require students to take summer lessons.
 I strongly recommend it for the first 3 years but don’t require it.